fhuider/SOP_BIONIC/README.md

 - The sample QC’ed genotype data in .bim, .bed, and .fam format;
 - All .log & .dat files from Step 4.1 - Step 4.10.

-A step-by-step approach for your prefered Operating System (Windows, Linux, Mac) for uploading data to the UMCG GCC upload server can be found at https://wiki.gcc.rug.nl/wiki/DataSharing, but is also outlined below for the Linux terminal.
-Again, any section of a line enclosed in square brackets requires manual user input that is specified by the italicized text therein.
-Please note that the upload steps you choose to follow should correspond to the Operating System that was used to create your private and public keys in Step 1.
-Using a private key that was created using e.g. the ***Windows*** technique in Step 1 will not work for the ***Linux terminal*** steps below, and vice versa.
+A step-by-step approach for uploading data to the UMCG GCC upload server can be found at https://wiki.gcc.rug.nl/wiki/DataSharing.
+Please note that the Operating System (OS) you use for data upload should correspond to the OS that was used when generating your key in Step 1.
+For example, if your key was generated using Windows, then you should use the Windows upload steps as outlined in the [wiki](https://wiki.gcc.rug.nl/wiki/DataSharing#SFTP_GUI_win).
+The same applies to Mac and its respective upload [wiki](https://wiki.gcc.rug.nl/wiki/DataSharing#SFTP_GUI_mac).
+Below we outline the steps for data upload using the ***Linux command line***.
+As before, any section of a line enclosed in square brackets requires manual user input that is specified by the italicized text therein.

 Assign the path and location of your private key created in Step 1 to an environmental variable:
 <pre>